opensourcefeed/opensourcefeed.github.io/desktop-budgie.md

 **Budgie** is a modern desktop environment developed by Solus Project.
 The main focus of the budgie desktop is simplicity and elegance.
 It is independently developed from scratch to provide optimal performance and a traditional user experience without compromising productivity and user-friendliness.

 Currently, the Budgie desktop integrates closely with the GNOME stack, utilizing GNOME components wherever possible without adding its complexity.
-Future releases of Budgie Desktop, beginning from Budgie 11 based on C/C++ and Qt framework to make it more efficient and reliable.

 Though budgie is the flagship desktop for Solus, it is also available for other major GNU/Linux distributions like Ubuntu, Fedora, OpenSUSE, Arch, Cinnamon ..etc.